PYTHONGASM

 Concurrency and Parallelism in Python

 Most of us have come across terms like multithreading, parallel processing, multiprocessing, concurrency, etc., though each of these terms has its own meaning.
-In a broader sense, we need these because we want to avoid some kind of latency (or have an illusion of doing so) in the execution of regular programs.
-T
+In a broader sense, we need these because we want to avoid some kind of delay (or have an illusion of doing so) in the execution of "regular" programs.
+In order to avoid t

 Create a menubar app for macOS using Python

 While Python is great for building a lot of things, macOS apps are certainly not one of them.
 I was wondering if it’s possible to build a menu bar app for macOS using Python.
-I found out that it’s not only possible — it’s “ridiculously uncomplicated”.
-In this tutorial, we’ll be building a realtime macOS app for sto
+I found out that it's not only possible — it's "ridiculously uncomplicated".
+In this tutorial, we’ll be building a realtime macOS app for stock prices — all

 Desktop Notifications With 10 Lines of Python Code

 We often use the print function to see the progress of a script, or simply for debugging purposes.
 Rather than constantly looking at the terminal, and waiting for an output to pop up, we can use push notifications as a way to track progress while working on something else.
-Our approach to make this happen will be v
+Our approach to make this happen will be very simple — we

 Web Scraping Without Getting Blocked